-Monday, March 2 Deadline for submission of written requests from athletics directors for a waiver of minimum requirements for regional participation.
-Deadline for institutions receiving a competition extension to turn in results via the online score- reporting system.
+Monday, March 7 Deadline for institutions to submit regional entry forms to their respective regional host, unless given a waiver to compete the first weekend in March.
+Deadline for an institution's athletics director to submit a waiver of minimum requirements to compete in regional competition Deadline for institutions receiving a competition extension to turn in results via the online score-reporting system.
 Late scores and submissions will NOT be accepted.
-Saturday/Sunday, March 7/8 Regional competition.
-Tuesday, March 10 Selections to the national championships announced and notification of participants.
-Wednesday, March 18 (Men) Friday, March 20 (Women) Deadline to notify the NCAA liaison that a student-athlete who participated in regular-season competition is ineligible or unavailable for NCAA championships competition.
+Saturday/Sunday, March 12/13 Regional competition.
+Tuesday, March 15 Selections to the national championships announced and notification of participants.
+Wednesday, March 23 (Women) Friday, March 25 (Men) Deadline to notify the NCAA liaison that a student-athlete who participated in regular-season competition is ineligible or unavailable for NCAA championships competition.
 Notification must be submitted by noon Eastern time.
-Thursday-Sunday, March 19-22 National Collegiate Men's and Women's Fencing Championships; hosted by University of Detroit Mercy and Detroit Sports Commission, Detroit.
+Thursday-Sunday, March 24-27 National Collegiate Men's and Women's Fencing Championships; hosted by University of Notre Dame, Notre Dame, Indiana.